 When it comes to disparities in women’s healthcare, the following details how black women compare to their white counterparts.

-Dr. Woodus, a reproductive justice advocate, established Woodus Obstetrics & Gynecology to further her commitment to provide ALL women with the rights, respect and resources necessary to thrive in every aspect of their healthcare.
+Dr. Woodus, a reproductive justice advocate, established Woodus Obstetrics & Gynecology to further her commitment to provide ALL women with the

 Success in improving black maternal health outcomes requires a partnership.
 Do not take a back seat.
 Be an active participant.